NuclearMachine/bookingapp/README.md

 Notes for the reviewer
 ----------------------

-The API endpoint is in `/reservations`
+The API endpoint is in `/reservations`.

+Logic is separated via PORO service objects in `app/services`.

 You should be able to create and update reservations.